-Schools will receive 80% of the projected positive carryover in each of the following program codes during budget development to enable school principals to plan and budget accordingly.
+100% of the ending balances in the following programs will carry over.
+Schools will be advanced 80% of the projected positive carryover in these programs during budget development to enable school principals to plan and budget accordingly.

 - 13938 Donations

 - 13723 Charter School Categorical Block Grant

 - 13724 Charter School In-Lieu of EIA

 - 11421 Prop 28 Arts Program

 - 11266 Community Schools Resolution